Mood Disorder

 Do you have a question?

-• a person has been in an extraordinarily dark or melancholic mood for more than two weeks and/or no longer enjoys anything in life;
+• A person has been in an extraordinarily dark or sad mood for more than two weeks and/or no longer enjoys anything in life;

-• a person has problems that hinder daily activities and suffers psychological distress.
+• A person has problems that hinder daily activities and cause psychological distress.

-Not all mood disorders are the same.
+Not all cases of depression are the same.
 They may vary from mild to severe.
-Someone with a mild mood disorder will only have a few symptoms.
-Someone with a severe mood disorder will have nearly all the known symptoms.
+Someone with mild depression will only have a few symptoms.
+Someone with severe depression will have many or most of the known symptoms.
 The degree of suffering and distress is related to the extent to which these symptoms are present, dominate life and disrupt regular daily activities and routines.

 Contact us